andrewbranch/docs/modules/04_Reference.md

 hello();
 ```

-When TypeScript first added support for writing and transpiling ES modules, the compiler addressed this problem by issuing an error on any namespace import of a module whose `module.exports` was not a namespace-like object:
+When TypeScript first added support for writing and transpiling ES modules, the compiler addressed this problem by issuing an error on any namespace import of a module whose `exports` was not a namespace-like object:

 ```ts
 import * as hello from "./exports-function";